Friday, May 8, 2026

 For when a love's a boundless loving,

-Then truly have you loved "'forever"
+Then truly do you love "'forever"

-In every moment that you've shared.
+In every moment that you share.

 Thursday, January 8, 2026